digitaltwinnn/MxDirtyForm/README.md

 ## Custom CSS classes

 This widget adds a 'dirty' class to both the dataview and its input fields when it is considered dirty.
-You can use this for example to higlight which fields are considered dirty or highlight only the form itself.
-The dataview also gets a 'dirtylistening' class to be able show that the dataview is being monitored by the widget.
-The 'dirtyignore' class can be used to exclude both fields and / or nested dataviews from the widget and also indicate that to the user by providing custom styling.
+The dataview gets a 'dirtylistening' class when the particular view is being monitored by the widget.
+The 'dirtyignore' class can be used to exclude both fields and / or nested dataviews from the widget..

-Note: none of these classes have any default style.

 ## Mendix widget properties

-- Preload Microflow: The microflow to preload name/dirty-value pairs during initialisation
+- Preload microflow: The microflow to preload name/dirty-value pairs during initialisation
 - NameValue pair: The entity used by the Preload Microflow as return values with a name/value pair
 - Name attribute: The attribute used to identify the field that is dirty
 - Value attribute: The attribute used to preload the dirty value of the field